Quick Fix: 6 Options to Retrieve Your Lost EIN Number

 FAQs

-What documents do you need to provide to IRS to retrieve your lost EIN number?
+What documents do you need to provide to the IRS to retrieve your lost EIN number?

 How long does it take to retrieve a lost EIN number?

-You could retrieve a lost EIN number in a few minutes with the steps above.
+You can retrieve a lost EIN number in a few minutes using the steps above.

 Can I retrieve my lost EIN number if I am not the original owner of the business?